bendechrai/url-shortener-redirector/README.md

 ***Don't lose this!*** You'll need it for the next step, and also for the future when you need to manage your redirects.

+### IPGeolocation account

+Sign up for an [IP Geolocation](https://ipgeolocation.io/) account, and grab the API key - you'll need it in the next step.

 ### Clone and deploy!

 Now run the following in your terminal: